-Licence –
+Licence – see “permit” below.

-No Evidence of Title Issued (NETI) - a situation where a Band/First Nation member has lawful possession of reserve lands pursuant to the Indian Act but evidence of title was not issued.
-The locatee, when abstracted as having title does have lawful possession of the subject property, it was simply that the transaction granting possession was administratively deficient or the locatee receiving the interest/land right (QC) was deceased or immediately transferring their right of possession onto another Band member, and therefore a Certificate of Possession was not issued.
+No Evidence of Title Issued (NETI) - a situation where a Band/First Nation member has lawful possession of a parcel of reserve lands pursuant to the Indian Act but evidence of title was not issued.
+The locatee, when abstracted as having title does have lawful possession of the subject parcel of land; it was simply that the transaction granting possession was administratively deficient or that the locatee receiving the interest/land right (QC) was deceased or immediately transferred their right of possession onto another Band member, and therefore a Certificate of Possession was not issued.